Thomas-Bloom/Avoidance-Game/README.md

 1. Download / Clone the repository
 2. Place the files into a folder on your computer (Make sure not to change the folder structure)
 3. Open your favourite Java IDE and open the top-level folder

+### Running the game through IDE
-4. Compile and run the code within your IDE
+1. Press run button within your IDE

+### Running the game through a JAR file
+1. Build the project
+2. Go to out/artifacts/Java_Avoidance_Game.JAR
+3. Run the exe

 ## Images
 ![alt text](https://github.com/Thomas-Bloom/Avoidance-Game/blob/master/Gameplay.png)